best-child-friendly-restaurants-wine-estates-near-cape-town

 For kids young and old:

-For those under 18 visiting the estate can also enjoy the lovely grape juice tasting.
-This includes two different grape juices and a sweet treat.
+Under 18s can also enjoy the lovely grape juice tasting.
+This includes two different grape juices.

 Child-changing facilities: